-The total cost of the implementation of the identified improvements is approximately \$13,839,000 with an additional \$2,767,800 as a 20% project contingency.
-Most costs arise from the reconstruction of kerb ramps, installation of new footpaths, widening of existing footpaths and implementation of raised pedestrian crossings.
+The total cost of the implementation of the identified improvements is approximately \$18,070,750 with an additional \$3,614,150 as a 20% project contingency.
+Most costs arise from the reconstruction of kerb ramps, improvements to pedestrian safety, installation of new footpaths, and widening of existing footpaths.